5thGenDev/Mind-map-interface/README.md

-# Basic instructions of conduct
+# Basic instructions and rules of conduct.

+If you are new to Github.
+Take a look through tutorial file.